PowerBASIC: PowerBASIC Compiler for Windows (PBWin)

-PBWin is a 32-bit compiler compatible with the Windows 9x series and the Windows NT series of operating systems, including Windows XP, Windows Server 2008, Windows Vista, Windows 7, Windows 8 (8.1), and Windows 10.
-PBWin can create dynamic-link libraries.
+PBWin is a 32-bit compiler compatible with the Windows 9x series and the Windows NT series of operating systems, including Windows XP, Windows Server 2008, Windows Vista, Windows 7, Windows 8 (8.1), Windows 10 and Windows 11 PBWin can create dynamic-link libraries.
 PBWin applications can read dynamic-link libraries].
 PBWin comes with a compiler, IDE with editor, and stepping debugger.

 Dynamic Dialog Tools (DDT)

 You can create an application's graphical user interface using the Windows API, or by using the built-in DDT language extensions.
 The group of BASIC statements which wrap Windows API functions, particularly in the creation and handling of dialog boxes and child controls, is collectively known as Dynamic Dialog Tools.
 Using DDT requires less coding than to create a similar program using the Windows API.
 Using the DDT and the Windows API (known as SDK style as in Microsoft Windows SDK) are not mutually exclusive.